homer05/MMM-SynPhotoSlideshow/docs/SYNOLOGY_SETUP.md

 - **Large Albums**: Set `synologyMaxPhotos` appropriately for your album size
 - **Network Speed**: Photos are downloaded on-demand, ensure good network speed
 - **Caching**: Consider enabling `resizeImages` to reduce bandwidth usage
-- **Update Frequency**: The module fetches the photo list once on startup
+- **Update Frequency**: By default, the module refreshes the photo list every hour.
+Adjust `refreshImageListInterval` to control how often new photos are fetched from Synology:
+  - Set to `3600000` (1 hour) - default
+  - Set to `1800000` (30 minutes) for more frequent updates
+  - Set to `0` to disable automatic refreshing (photos only loaded at startup)

 ## Example Configurations